dA505819/dA505819.github.io/README.md

 ## Let's Connect

-Connecting is a great way of communicating, sharing ideas and helping.
+Connecting is a great way of communicating, Sharing ideas and helping people.
 So, Let's Connect:)

 ## Want to discuss something?